 Forest Patrollers in the project are actively fighting fires in the wider landscape to protect the area from continued fire damage.
 Teams are also focused on long-term efforts to rehabilitate the area by blocking man-made canals to restore the natural water table levels on the site.
-By early 2020, project engineering teams had constructed more than 180 peatland compaction dams, which have had a dramatic effect.
+By late 2021, project engineering teams had constructed more than 200 peatland compaction dams, which have had a dramatic effect.
 Project peatland areas are now inundated with water, which enables the habitat to effectively regenerate on its own while significantly reducing the risk of fire.

 Legacy systems to demonstrate project impact and monitor large-scale wetland areas require daily measurements by hand to monitor water levels, rainfall and other fire risk indicators.
 As the area regenerates, parts of the forest are becoming increasingly hard to access.
 Working with technology partner Sustainability Tech, Forest Carbon has deployed an array of sensors connected to long-range wifi using Internet of Things (IoT) protocols that relay data to a central dashboard.

 By using advanced monitoring technology, Forest Carbon can track regeneration in real time across an area more than three times the size of Manhattan.
 Project teams and investors can monitor sensors from across the project from anywhere with an internet connection.
 The water table sensors deployed in the project are just one of many sensor types linked to an IoT sensor hub, which produces hourly and daily reports, providing instant assessment of fire risk and data on project hydrology management.